Royal College of Midwives: Organisation

-The Royal College of Midwives has a Board consisting of qualified midwives who govern and manage the organisation.
+The Royal College of Midwives has a Board consisting of midwifery support workers and qualified midwives who govern and manage the organisation.
 It also has a charitable organisation, the RCM Trust, which funds research, provides information to the public, provides education and training to its members, and organises meetings, conferences, and other events.
 The RCM Trust has a trading arm and runs the Benevolent Fund to assist members in need of financial assistance.

 The organisation at its current state has more than 50,000 members including both professional and student midwives, along with maternity support workers.
 This makes the RCM the most expansive midwifery association in the world.

 International membership

 The Royal College of Midwives is part of many international organisations across the world.
 The college's goal is to "provide leadership and bring the voice of midwives to other professional organisations."
 RCM has delegates that have leadership roles in each of these organisations.